bradleyeckert/chad/verilog/doc/spif.md

 Any synthesis tool will infer the RAMs, although some will warn you about possible simulation mismatch.
 Such problems occur if you try to read back a word that was written to the same address in the previous cycle.
-That probably won't happen in this architecture, the way `chad` is set up.
+That won't happen in this architecture, the way `chad` is set up.

 ![MCU Image](mcu.png)